 Adrian is President of R3, the UK trade body representing the insolvency profession.

-Since 2006, Kevin has advised trustees of defined benefit pension schemes on the strength of employers’ covenants.
+Since 2006, Kevin has advised trustees of defined benefit pension schemes on the strength of employers’ covenants and on the negotiation of deficit recovery plans.
 He also advises companies and partnerships facing difficulty meeting their pension liabilities.

 Kevin also has extensive expertise in forensic accountancy, including fraud investigation and the recovery of assets, and is currently involved in a number of high-value litigation cases.

-He is on occasion asked to act as expert witness, and in 2014 acted as expert in Merchant Navy Ratings Pension Fund v Stena, which was listed in The Lawyer as one of the top 20 cases of that year.
+On occasion, Kevin is asked to act as an expert witness.
+In 2014 he acted as expert in Merchant Navy Ratings Pension Fund v Stena Line Ltd, which was listed in The Lawyer as one of the top 20 cases of that year.
+The case centred on how the fund’s £272 million deficit should be apportioned between the 240 participating employers of seamen employed in the British Merchant Navy.

 Lee is experienced in working with directors, shareholders, creditors, banks and other financiers in a wide range of formal and informal restructuring and insolvency assignments across as variety of business sectors.